 The decision of halting progress of advancing women rising up in GM's chain of command was a fatal flaw and a game-changer for America's largest company heading into the mid-1960s.
 It's one of the primary reasons GM and America's auto world topped out in history and started going down.

-By the turn of the 21st Century, the story-line of America's first all-female car designers was languishing in obscurity and that's when Richard Earl started increasing awareness, starting on the internet in 2002, by first breaking the story wide open at his new online venture – www.carofthecentury.com – on GM's unique Designing Women team and their unparalleled contributions to the success of GM.
-Not surprisingly, this is right at the time Richard started receiving flak from GM's then-current execs, and, many of GM's retired top leaders didn't like any of this historical information after it had been submerged since the 1960s.
+By the turn of the 21st Century, the story-line of America's first all-female car designers was languishing in obscurity and that's when Richard Earl started increasing awareness, starting on the internet in 2002, by first breaking the story wide open at his new online venture –www.carofthecentury.com – on GM's unique Designing Women team and their unparalleled contributions to cutting-edge design being key to market success.
+Not surprisingly, this is right at the time Richard started receiving flak from GM's then-current execs, and, many of GM's retired top leaders didn't like anyone else, an outsider especially, resurfacing this historical information after it had been submerged since the 1960s.

-Publishing some of America's premier mid-twentieth century auto history on his website in 2003 went on to land Richard in the hot seat (notice his unvarnished viewpoint, directly above, stating how, Mitchell nixed Earl's women's movement and promptly booted all the Damsels down the ladder).
-In any event, his new carofthecentury.com website continued providing a new historical view into this untold side of Detroit's history and supplied the newspaper articles of the era to support his case.
+Publishing some of America's premier "mid-twentieth century" auto history at his website in 2003 went on to land Richard in the hot seat (notice his unvarnished viewpoint, directly above, stating how, Mitchell wearing the "red suit" nixed Earl's women's movement and promptly booted all the Damsels down the ladder).
+In any event, his new www.carofthecentury.com online repository of information continued providing a new historical view into this untold side of Detroit's history and supplied the newspaper articles of the era to support his case.